GraphQLCollege/fullstack-graphql-ru/manuscript/chapter-4.md

 In this section you will add [Apollo Client](https://www.apollographql.com/client) to PinApp's frontend.
 You will setup Apollo Client, point it to the API you created in the previous chapter, and send a query to that endpoint.

-Apollo Client is a GraphQL Client that provides advanced data loading to Javascript applications.
-It provides wrappers to many popular Javascript frameworks, like React, React Native, Angular, Vue.js, it also provides Native iOS and Android versions.
+Apollo Client is a GraphQL Client that provides advanced data loading to JavaScript applications.
+It provides wrappers to many popular JavaScript frameworks, like React, React Native, Angular, Vue.js, it also provides Native iOS and Android versions.

 To install it, you need to add three dependencies to `package.json`.
 These dependencies are `apollo-boost",`, `graphql` and `graphql-tag`.
 This is what your `"dependencies"` key should look like: